- Docs Home

 ERROR 1055 (42000): Expression #2 of ORDER BY is not in GROUP BY clause and contains nonaggregated column '' which is not functionally dependent on columns in GROUP BY clause; this is incompatible with sql_mode=only_full_group_by

-Run results: The above example shows the effect when you set ONLY_FULL_GROUP_BY
+Run results: The above example shows the effect when you set ONLY_FULL_GROUP_BY for sql_mode.

 ORDER BY

-syntax is used.
+In SQL semantics, the result set is output in order only if the ORDER BY syntax is used.
 For a single-instance database, since the data is stored on one server, the results of multiple executions are often stable without data reorganization.
 Some databases (especially the MySQL InnoDB storage engine) can even output the result sets in order of the primary key or index.

 As a distributed database, TiDB stores data on multiple servers.
-In addition, the TiDB layer does not cache data pages, so the result set order of SQL statements without ORDER BY
+In addition, the TiDB layer does not cache data pages, so the result set order of SQL statements without ORDER BY is easily perceived as unstable.
+To output a sequential result set, you need to explicitly add the order field into the ORDER BY clause, which conforms to SQL semantics.

-In the following example, only one field is added to the ORDER BY
+In the following example, only one field is added to the ORDER BY clause, and TiDB only sorts the results by that one field.

 mysql> select a.class, a.stuname, b.course, b.courscore from stu_info a join stu_score b on a.stuno=b.stuno order by a.class;